What is application management in Microsoft Entra ID?

-Different types of security tokens are used in an authentication flow in Azure AD depending on the protocol used.
+Different types of security tokens are used in an authentication flow in Microsoft Entra ID depending on the protocol used.
 For example, SAML tokens are used for the SAML protocol, and ID tokens and access tokens are used for the OpenID Connect protocol.
-Tokens are signed with the unique certificate that's generated in Azure AD and by specific standard algorithms.
+Tokens are signed with the unique certificate that's generated in Microsoft Entra ID and by specific standard algorithms.

 Govern and monitor

-Entitlement management in Azure AD enables you to manage interaction between applications and administrators, catalog owners, access package managers, approvers, and requestors.
+Entitlement management in Microsoft Entra ID enables you to manage interaction between applications and administrators, catalog owners, access package managers, approvers, and requestors.

-Your Azure AD reporting and monitoring solution depends on your legal, security, and operational requirements and your existing environment and processes.
-There are several logs that are maintained in Azure AD and you should plan for reporting and monitoring deployment to maintain the best experience as possible for your application.
+Your Microsoft Entra reporting and monitoring solution depends on your legal, security, and operational requirements and your existing environment and processes.
+There are several logs that are maintained in Microsoft Entra ID and you should plan for reporting and monitoring deployment to maintain the best experience as possible for your application.

 You can clean up access to applications.
 For example, removing a user’s access.
 You can also disable how a user signs in.
 And finally, you can delete the application if it's no longer needed for the organization.
-For a simple example of how to delete an enterprise application from your Azure AD tenant, see Quickstart: Delete an enterprise application.
+For more information on how to delete an enterprise application from your Microsoft Entra tenant, see Quickstart: Delete an enterprise application.